ahopkins/mayim/docs/src/guide/executors.md

 ```

 ::: warning
 Be careful with this method.
-If you use it you may need to pat close attention to your import ordering.
+If you use it you may need to pay close attention to your import ordering.
 That is because you will need to either: (1) instantiate `Mayim`, or (2) run `mayim.load` sometime after the `Executor` has been imported.

 If you are using `@register` and your queries are not running as expected, a first place to check is to make sure that your imports are properly ordered.
 :::